Welcome to the shameless self-promotion page.

 Yokohama, 1983.

 1980's gave seminars in Quebec city, Toronto, Saskatoon, and Winnipeg in Canada; taught taiji in Cusset, France and Bern, Spiez, and Magglingen national sports centre in Switzerland; taught taiji at the Yokohama taichi club, Japan.
-I revisited the Yokohama club in 2006 and did a very casual class, after which we had a feast at the club.
+I revisited the Yokohama club in 2006 and did a casual class, after which they hosted a feast at the club.

 TRANSLATION AND INTERPRETATION